Innostax/tavajs/README.md

       Okta
       None

-K.&nbsp; Redux Integration: &nbsp;Redux is a state management library that produces a global state for the entire app so that it can be accessed by all components.
+L.&nbsp; Redux Integration: &nbsp;Redux is a state management library that produces a global state for the entire app so that it can be accessed by all components.
 Select "yes" to integrate redux.

     ?
 Do you want redux integration?
 (Use arrow keys)
       > yes
         no

-L.&nbsp; Select "yes" to implement backend in your project.
+M.&nbsp; Select "yes" to implement backend in your project.

     ?
 Do you want template for Backend?
 (Use arrow keys)
       > yes
         no

-M.&nbsp; Choose any framework as required.
+N.&nbsp; Choose any framework as required.

       ?
 Select the Framework
         Node

-N.&nbsp; Enter the backend project name.
+O.&nbsp; Enter the backend project name.

       ?
 Node Project name: back-end

-O.&nbsp; Enter the route (press "Enter" to select default).
+P.&nbsp; Enter the route (press "Enter" to select default).

       ?
 Enter the default route (users)

-P.&nbsp; Choose database service as required.
+Q.&nbsp; Choose database service as required.

       ?
 Which db service do you want?
 (Use arrow keys)
       > Postgres